 Approximately five hundred new universities and colleges joined EMC Academic Alliance in 2014, increasing total membership to 2,200 organizations.
 The program’s global footprint grew from 74 to 82 countries.
 More than 100,000 students took EMC Academic Alliance courses in 2014.
 In total, the program has reached more than 350,000 students since its launch in 2006.

 Curriculum & Tools

-EMC’s Academic Alliance team continually engages with faculty to update and enhance the program.
+The EMC Academic Alliance team continually engages with faculty to update and enhance the program.
 The team encourages feedback through our faculty portal, regular email communications, and interactions with Academic Alliance program managers.

 EMC Localization Internship Program

 Created in 2009, the EMC Localization Internship Program (ELI) fosters collaboration between university students and EMC’s Globalization Team, which is responsible for translating EMC product and marketing material into multiple languages worldwide.
-Through the ELI Program, EMC collaborates with local schools and universities to disseminate knowledge and terminology around emerging IT technologies.
-By providing tailored training modules that integrate into the school’s existing curricula, we are helping to close the gap between theoretical teaching and business needs.
+Through the ELI Program, EMC collaborates with local schools and universities to disseminate knowledge and terminology in emerging IT technologies.
+By providing tailored training modules that integrate into the schools’ existing curricula, we are helping to close the gap between theoretical teaching and business needs.

 Additionally, engineering and localization students gain experience by working in real-world conditions through hands-on exercises and cross-cultural teamwork.
 Students are further engaged through their participation in the ELI Community, the program’s social platform and portal for accessing training and documentation.
 The ELI Program enables participants to learn about the latest technology trends in the localization industry such as machine translation, terminology management, and translation management systems.

 EMC Academic Alliance has more than one million like-minded people across diverse geographies following our program on Facebook, helping us to increase our reach into the community.